thatslifescience/github_dev/_posts/2019-06-24-Chimeras-Are-Real-AFowler.md

  image_fullwidth: howitworks-header.jpg
 image:
  thumb: 2019-06-24-AFowlerA.jpg
 teaser: All of our cells have the same DNA… right?
+Not always.
 Genetic chimeras shatter our ideas of identity and blur the lines between self and non-self, siblings, and sexes.

 source-id: 1SixSclyCB74x0bWmjb2T12Kc6t3Cgrany7EWfnox1LA
 published: true